Recently, I added an update to the District 22 blog on Pathways.

 Should I keep working on my CC (or other award) right now?

 Yes!
-Keep imporving your skills (the reason you joined, right?) and remember that all awards completed will remain valid, and any awards in progress through 2019 (possibly through June 2020) can still be submitted for credit and will be recognized as they are today.
+Keep imporving your skills (the reason you joined, right?) and remember that all awards completed will remain valid, and any awards in progress through June 2020 can still be submitted for credit and will be recognized as they are today.
 Also, club officer roles, district service, and club support (sponsoring, mentoring or coaching) credit will be applicable in the new paths.